Cuba's president meets CEO of Russia's Rosneft amid fuel shortage

 Hours-long lines for food, fuel and medicine have ravaged the island and contributed to a mass exodus of Cubans in the past year, many headed north to the United States.

-Russia in February gave Cuba an "emergency" donation of 25,000 tons of wheat to combat shortages on the island, the second such gift in a year and a sign of deepening ties between the two long-time allies.
+Russia in February gave Cuba an "emergency" donation of 25,000 tons of wheat to combat shortages on the island, the second such gift in a year.

 Russia, hit by Western sanctions over the conflict in Ukraine, is looking to strengthen political and economic ties with other countries opposed to what it calls U.S. hegemony.

 Cuba has been under a U.S. economic embargo since 1962 after a Communist revolution led by former leader Fidel Castro.
-(Reporting by Dave Sherwood in Havana; Editing by Alexander Smith)
+(Reporting by Dave Sherwood in Havana; Editing by Alexander Smith and John Stonestreet)